CPA Exam Blueprints

 REG | 25-35% | 35-45% | 25-35% | - |

-The AUD section of the CPA Exam tests candidates’ understanding of the entire auditing process,including audit engagements, attestation engagements, and accounting and review service engagements.
+The AUD section of the CPA Exam tests candidates’ understanding of the entire auditing process, including engagements, audit engagements, attestation engagements, and accounting and review service engagements.

-In the latest CPA Exam blueprint that came out back in July, 2021, the AUD section is demonstrated by content area, content group and content topic.
-Each topic includes representative tasks related to auditing procedures, generally accepted auditing standards, standards related to attest engagements and the AICPA Code of Professional Conduct.
+The AUD section is demonstrated by content areas, content groups, and content topics.
+Each topic includes representative tasks related to auditing procedures, generally accepted auditing standards, standards related to attest, and the AICPA Code of Professional Conduct.

 In the AUD section, the following items are tested from an auditor’s perspective: